.IE Digital Town Awards Winners and Runners-up 2022

 St Patrick’s Day celebration

-They used social media and their new website to get the biggest engagement ever in the for their St Patrick’s Day Parade this year.
+They used social media and their new website to get the biggest engagement ever for their St Patrick’s Day Parade this year.
 Vivid online activity attracted national media coverage when Dermot and Dave featured Cootehill in several shows and sent their editor to participate in the parade.
 In a year where a lot of parades were cancelled Cootehill went bigger than ever.

 They used new online forms on their new community website for people to enter the parade and the new online community calendar to promote the weekend’s events.